aychziel/aychziel/README.md

 ## About Me
 Hi, I'm Haziel Andrade.
 I am a **Data Scientist** and **Data Analyst** passionate about building and providing data-driven solutions that help shape in influence products and decisions.

-My work typically focuses on optimizing and cleaning data, enhance data-driven decision-making, research through exploratory data through having hands-on experience through projects in different sectors such as software, product and advertising/sales.
+My work focuses on optimizing and cleaning data, enhancing data-driven decision-making, and research through exploratory data all by having hands-on experience through projects in different sectors such as software, product and advertising/sales.
 Overall, making the day-to-day responsibilities of those around me a bit easier.

 ## 🛠️ Some of my key skills are…
 - **Languages**: Python, SQL, C#, JavaScript